 Sanctions are out of the question in any situation.
 Sanctioning an ally state sends the message that the United States wants to significantly influence the domestic politics of an independent state regardless of the relationship.

 Washington’s response to democratic backsliding in ally states should be pragmatic and restrained.
 The reality is that America’s responses to domestic developments potentially could lead to severe repercussions.

 A good example of how meddling can backfire on Washington is the nation of Georgia.

-Georgia, an ally of the United States in the Caucasus, is experiencing significant backsliding.
+Georgia, a partner of the United States in the Caucasus, is experiencing significant backsliding.
 Since the imprisonment of former president Mikheil Saakashvili after he returned from Ukraine, the country has been falling back into its authoritarian tendencies.

 Any attempt to reverse democratic backsliding on the part of the United States may subject Georgia to further encroachment by Russia.
 Russia has military installations in the breakaway region of South Ossetia and actively backs the breakaway region of Abkhazia.

 Despite democratic backsliding and the imprisonment of Saakashvili, Georgia is certainly not an ally of the Putin regime.
 If the United States were to entrench itself in Georgian politics and push preferred policies (like pro-NATO integration), it might incentivize Russia to disrupt Georgia further.
 This would be an inherently destructive action and one that should be avoided.